ivanmatcuka/veter-nrw-wp-plugin/interface/README.md

 ## Directory Structure

 - **src/**: Contains the source code for the React application.
-  - **app/**: Contains the main application components and context.
   - **components/**: Contains reusable React components such as forms, previews, and settings.
   - **SettingsContext.tsx**: Provides context for managing application settings.
   - **service.ts**: Contains service functions for interacting with external APIs.
   - **i18n/**: Contains internationalization setup and translations.
   - **utils/**: Contains utility functions.
   - **main.tsx**: The entry point for the React application.